explodingcamera/musiqplus/README.md

 ## About

 MusiqPlus is an extension that adds a lot of usefull features to musiqpad.
 Its is currently being rewritten, to check the code of the current version, switch to the 2.0.x branch.
+Until the new version is finished, I'll continue to provide bugfix updates for 2.0.x

 ## Downloads